CharlotteMarotte/ComoComo/README.md

 # Full Stack "Como Como" App

 Como Como is a full stack app that generates recipes based on the user’s input (ingredients) by calling Spoonacular API and with the option to save recipes to Como Como database (favorites table).
-It is using external API (Spoonacular), React, Node/Express, MySQL, and Boostrap with CSS.
+It is using external API (Spoonacular), React, Node/Express, MySQL, Boostrap with CSS, JWT and BCrypt for the user authentication.

 See project description (<https://docs.google.com/document/d/1ZEqWVentlgWaSKaJFuX3xj2hFh_qfXxy4Dz4CYT-aSg/edit?usp=sharing>) for the following information: